-The Fitbit Versa is positioned by the San Francisco-based health tech firm as a smartwatch, with a new, lighter design in comparison to previous devices, more personalization options, and with a battery life of over four days.
+The Fitbit Versa is positioned by the San Francisco-based health tech firm as a smartwatch, with a lighter design in comparison to previous devices, more personalization options, and with a battery life of over four days.

 It’s not so long ago that Fitbit released its flagship wearable, the Fitbit Ionic, and the Versa was launched fairly swiftly after this new device because the company has said that the Versa merely “builds on the success” of its slightly older and more feature-rich sibling.